beep-projects/SystaPi/README.md

    # but you also can enter your passphrase as plain text, if you accept the potential insecurity of that approach
    SSID=MY_WIFI
    WPA_PASSPHRASE=3755b1112a687d1d37973547f94d218e6673f99f73346967a6a11f4ce386e41e
+   # define the network to use for communication between systapi and Systa Comfort
+   # change if you use the same network range on your wifi network
+   IP_PREFIX="192.168.1"
    # configure your timezone and key board settings
    TIMEZONE="Europe/Berlin"
    COUNTRY="DE"